 A sixth European high-speed line was supposed to enter service in 2009, but didn't, despite being finished: Figueres–Perpignan, the international line crossing the Spanish/French border in the 8,403 m Perthus Tunnel.

 Back in the Aznar era, the line was the first (and so far last) public–private partnership (PPP) project for both countries.
 And the supposed wonderful new way of financing was an instant

 successdisaster.
 The preferred bidder already calculated with 50% more costs than the 610 million foreseen by the governments.
 Then it was too insistent on financial guarantees, leading to an annulment and re-issuing of the tender, and with that a three-year delay.
 Minor construction issues added another year, so the 44.4 km line was completed for 1.1 billion, half of that public subsidies.

-Now, the Figueres-Perpignan line was supposed to finally link up Spain's normal-gauge high-speed network with France's normal-gauge network.
+Now, the Figueres–Perpignan line was supposed to finally link up Spain's standard-gauge high-speed network with France's standard-gauge network.
 However, presently it is a track to nowhere.
 Literally.